YanPacheco/Problem-Set-4/README.md

 County  | Florida county

 # 2
 # Data could be normalized by Inmate county and also by Race/Gender.
 These would both be TEXT data types.
+It would be worth normalizing the data in this manner because you can then see which county has the most inmates and additionally look at which Race/Gender has the most offenses.
+You can also choose to parse over the date information and run an analysis on which county had the most incidents of crimes per year.

 # 3
 Create TABLE inmates_slim (